-Strategies
+Strategies:

-- 1. Provide background information, including information about the heritage of the community, and the natural, agricultural, historical, and cultural resources that define the quality of life for community residents. - Include conservation goals and objectives in the goals and objectives section of the plan.
-These may include protection of sensitive natural areas, habitat protection, sustainable water resource management, and other goals.
+- 1. Provide background information, including information about the heritage of the community, and the natural, agricultural, historical, and cultural resources that define the quality of life for community residents. - 2.
+Include conservation goals and objectives in the goals and objectives section of the plan.
+These may include protection of sensitive natural areas, habitat protection, sustainable water resource management, and other goals. - 3.
+Complete a community resource inventory and include this information in the plan. - 4.
+Include a greenway or green infrastructure plan for the community within the comprehensive plan. - 5.
+Be certain that the plan is formally adopted as a blueprint to guide future development in the community.